koher/try-swift-2016/slides.md

 }
 ```

-^ I discussed this problem with my colleagues at Qoncept, our company, and we concluded: we needed an explicit but easy way to ignore errors.
+^ I discussed this problem with my colleagues at Qoncept, our company, and concluded: we needed an explicit but easy way to ignore errors.

 ---